CadQuery/cadquery/doc/sketch.rst

 Sketch tutorial
 ---------------

-The purpose of this section is to demonstrate how to consturct sketches using different approaches.
+The purpose of this section is to demonstrate how to construct sketches using different approaches.

 Face-based API
 ==============

-The main approach for constructing sketches is based on constructing faces and combianing them using boolean operations.
+The main approach for constructing sketches is based on constructing faces and combining them using boolean operations.

 .. cadquery::
     :height: 600px